 Life is short.
 Read fast.
-The following books were the best ones I read all year.
+The following books were the best ones I read all year from each of my reading categories.

 I teach through They Say, I Say, a writing text by the same author, and this book provides the background for how and why rhetoric works, in addition to why we’re teaching it all wrong in school.